Diamond grinding in progress · our install

 Surface Preparation RequirementsFoundation for performance▼

 Best for: Every floor coating, polish, or repair starts with proper surface preparation.
-80–90% of coating failures trace back to inadequate substrate preparation, not the product itself.
+80-90% of our time is spent on surface prep and repairs.
 CCR recently completed this type of scope at a Aurora commercial facility requiring grind-and-seal and concrete grinding.

 ✓ Strengths: